Hydroponic farming is the method of growing plants without soil. It originates from the Latin word which means working with water.

-You can invest in the right equipment, such as knives for deleafing, which will reduce the number of hours that workers dedicate to plant maintenance.
+You can invest in the right equipment, such as knives for deleafing, which will reduce the number of hours that workers dedicate to plant maintenance, and also an electric wheelbarrow to help you carry everything.
 Equipment should also be stored in the same place to avoid delays; searching for tools often wastes production time.

 In hydroponics, there are many equipment that can make your farming process more efficient.
 For instance, using a ladder wastes time because climbing it up and down, and moving it between the rows, is cumbersome and increases labour costs.
 If you have the funds, you can invest in modern alternatives that make it possible to increase the speed at which the greenhouse tasks can be carried out.
 These include equipment like rail pipe trolleys or lifts.
 The rail pipe trolley is basically an internal transport system that is used for the maintenance of plants and the greenhouse structure.
 The lift can be used to transport containers of harvested produce out of the greenhouse.
 If you are looking for a less-expensive alternative, you can decide to weld wheels to a ladder.
 This will make it easy for the picker to move through the rows in half the time it usually takes.

 Also, you don’t have to use plastic buckets and crates when harvesting because it increases labour cost.
 If you don’t have rail pipe trolleys, you can make your own by securing two plastic crates on a lightweight surface and attaching rubber wheels.
 This device will significantly speed up harvesting because pickers would no longer have to carry buckets between rows and outside.